nguyenbavietquang123/nobiware-server/keycloak-postgre-database/README.md

-### 💾 Using an Existing Keycloak Identity Server Database
+### Using an Existing Keycloak Identity Server Database

-If you already have a Spark FHIR database, you can export its data and replace the contents of the `keycloak-dump` file with your exported data.
+If you already have a **Keycloak** database, you can reuse it by exporting your data and replacing the contents of the `keycloak-dump` directory with your own export.

+> ⚠️ **Important:**
-**Important** After exported your own data, make sure to change the database owner to `postgres` to avoid permission conflicts during container startup.
+> After exporting your data, make sure to set the **database owner to `postgres`** to avoid permission conflicts during container startup.

-This allows the server to start with your existing resources.
+This setup allows the Keycloak server to start with your **existing users, realms, and configurations** intact.